nilsign/spring-boot-demo-be/README.md

         $ mvn sonar:sonar -Dsonar.host.url=http://localhost:9000 -Dsonar.login="admin" -Dsonar.password="admin"

-2. Navigate to the to http://localhost:9000 and enter the default credentials to inspect the results
+2. Navigate to the to http://localhost:9000 and enter the default credentials to inspect the results.

     Username: `admin`<br>
     Password: `admin`